2011 FALL CINEMA SERIES

 This classic silent comedy starring Harold Lloyd chronicles a country boy’s attempt to get rich in the big city.
 Known for his outrageous and daring physical comedy, the film’s climax features the iconic image of Lloyd dangling from a clock tower after climbing a skyscraper in downtown Los Angeles.
 The program will feature live musical accompaniment!

 Jack Nicholson stars as a television reporter on assignment in North Africa in Antonioni’s meandering and ethereal tale of political intrigue and personal identity.
 Masterfully constructed with sparse production design and breathtaking cinematography, Antonioni delivers a mesmerizing film that oozes with existential angst.
 Nicholson, who made One Flew Over the Cuckoo’s Nest the same year, is in top form.
-Nominated for the Palm d’Or at Cannes.
+Nominated for the Palme d’Or at Cannes.

 A transcendent global tour exploring the sights and sounds of the human condition in 24 countries around the world, this non-narrative film without words is an example of pure cinema.
 With an eclectic and powerful score and stunning 70mm photography, Baraka is an engrossing meditation on the symmetry and savagery of man and nature that packs extraordinary emotional punch.
 Derived from a Sufi word that translates into “the thread that weaves life together.”